 English and composition courses are a requirement of many degree programs and are a popular elective.
 The flexible pace of our distance education history courses allows you to fully absorb the material and enjoy the experience.
 English courses may earn up to 3 university-level credits (seek pre-approval from your department or institute).
 Classes are available by correspondence or online.

 Freshman Composition (Online, 3 Credits)

-Careful analysis of the prose and verse of the Old and New Testaments.
-No systematic knowledge of the Bible is required.
-You will do close readings of scriptural passages to identify their use of narrative, imagery, suspense, dialogue, and other literary elements.
+Teaches students to analyze carefully the prose and verse of the Old and New Testaments for their literary richness.
+Written assignments and the final exam ask students to read scriptural passages closely for their use of narrative, imagery, suspense, dialogue, and other literary elements.

 Intermediate Composition: The Essay (Online, 3 Credits)

 Learn how to generate, focus, organize and improve essays and research papers.